finominfo/pgrep/README.md

 # pgrep

 **This util searches parallelly from zip and/or normal text files.**
-**It is similar to the unix/linux grep command, but it has only some very basic functions** **It is useful when you want to search in a huge amount of files**
+**It is similar to the unix/linux grep command, but it has only some very basic functions.**
+**It is useful when you want to search in a huge amount of files.**

 **Usage:**